 Hot Wheels: A Gallery of Great Canadian Car Photography

 We asked you to share your best Canadian car photography, and you rose to the challenge!
-Here are our favourite reader-submitted pictures of cars—from old to new, classic to clunker.
+Here are our favourite reader-submitted car pictures—from old to new, classic to clunker.

 Little Deuce Coupes